Conversion Optimization

 The science behind this: While reviews are all about driving social proof, enriching them further with visuals & videos uses the principle of customer-centricity, that is, putting the customer at the center & understanding their core needs.

-15. Prevent cart abandonment with amazing exit intent pop-ups
+15. Prevent cart abandonment with specific exit intent pop-ups

 The science behind this: The psychology of FOMO when leveraged, triggers both anxiety in a shopper as well as offers them a reward to ease that anxiety.